PTAB Splits on Instituting Challenges to Herceptin® Patents

 Human ErbB2 receptor (also known as HER2 or HER2/neu) is overexpressed in ~25-30% of human breast cancers, and is associated with particularly aggressive forms of breast cancer, as well as increased resistance to traditional chemotherapeutics.
 A recombinant humanized anti-ErbB2 monoclonal antibody, trastuzumab (marketed by Genentech under the tradename Herceptin®), was approved by the FDA in 1998 to treat patients with ErbB2-overexpressing metastatic breast cancers.
 One of the top ten best-selling drugs, worldwide Herceptin® sales continue to grow, surpassing $6.7 billion in 2016.

 The four patents at issue in Hospira’s IPRs specifically target methods of treating patients with ErbB2-overexpressing cancers.
 Two of the patents, U.S. Pat.
 Nos.
-7,892,549 and 7,846,441, are directed to specific combination therapies wherein an anti-ErbB2 antibody is combined with two chemotherapeutic agents, in the absence of an anthracycline derivative (e.g. doxorubicin or epirubicin).
+7,892,549 and 7,846,441, are directed to specific combination therapies where an anti-ErbB2 antibody is combined with two chemotherapeutic agents, in the absence of an anthracycline derivative (e.g. doxorubicin or epirubicin).
 The other two patents, U.S. Pat.
 Nos.
-6,627,196 and 7,371,379, are directed instead to dosing strategies for anti-ErbB2 antibodies consisting of a higher initial “loading dose” followed by lower “maintenance doses,” which are given in at least two week intervals, with concurrent chemotherapy.
+6,627,196 and 7,371,379, are directed to dosing strategies for anti-ErbB2 antibodies consisting of a higher initial “loading dose” followed by lower “maintenance doses,” which are given in at least two week intervals, with concurrent chemotherapy.
 The last of these patents does not expire until February of 2022.

 In IPR2017-00737, the PTAB instituted all six § 103 grounds challenging the ’549 patent.
 The PTAB found that Hospira sufficiently showed that it was known that anti-ErbB2 antibodies were effective in treating HER2-positive breast cancer, and their synergy with other chemotherapeutics was obvious to one of skill in the art.
 Moreover, the PTAB found that two- and three-drug combinations were routinely used to treat cancer, and were generally considered in the art to be superior to single agent therapies.